learn-co-curriculum/dsc-stat-distributions-use-cases/README.md

 ## Introduction

-Data scientists have to choose probability distributions routinely.
-This includes selecting which distribution is most representative of the given data, in order to conduct an analytics experiment such as A/B testing.
-Distributions are to statistical analysis what data structures are to computer programming.
-There are literally thousands of distributions to study, although most of them are not very common.
-In the upcoming series of lessons, we will look at ways to analyze common distributions you are apt to encounter.
+As a data scientist, you'll often have to work with statistical distributions.
+This includes selecting which distribution is most representative of a given set of data.
+A typical use case includes A/B testing, where understanding the process that generated the data is important.
+You can think of distributions in relation to statistical analysis as to data structures to computer programming.

+There are an enormous amount of distributions out there, but you'll see about a handful of distributions that can represent the vast majority of situations you'll come across.
+In the upcoming series of lessons, you'll look at ways to analyze common distributions you will encounter most frequently.

 ## Objectives